serradura/u-case/README.md

 #### `Kind::Validator`

 The [kind gem](https://github.com/serradura/kind) has a module to enable the validation of data type through [`ActiveModel validations`](https://guides.rubyonrails.org/active_model_basics.html#validations).
-So, when you require the `'u-case/with_activemodel_validation'`, this module will require the [`Kind::Validator`](https://github.com/serradura/kind#kindvalidator-activemodelvalidations).
+So, when you require the `'u-case/with_activemodel_validation'`, this module will also require the [`Kind::Validator`](https://github.com/serradura/kind#kindvalidator-activemodelvalidations).

-The example below shows how to validate the attributes data types.
+The example below shows how to validate the attributes types.

 ```ruby
 class Todo::List::AddItem < Micro::Case